Septuagenarian Kathy Cooper, practising since the 1970s, pictured on a recent visit to Ireland.

 There is so much more to explore, and this starts to become more appealing.
 In my early days of practice, teachers would tell me of the value of meditation and pranayama and how it was important not to neglect these limbs of Ashtanga.
 That teaching undoubtedly lands with plenty of young students with more good sense than I had.
 The truth is, it went over my head somewhat while I focused firmly on the physical, loving the way the long, hot and sweaty practice made me feel.
 But the asana practice works its magic if you stick with it.
 A meditation and pranayama practice crept up on me as I got older.
 I still love my asana practice, and I couldn’t imagine life without it, but I can hold it in a more comfortable place these days.
 I’m not striving to move on to a new series or a more elaborate expression of any particular pose.
 I’m happy to get on the mat and connect to my breath, move my body into those familiar shapes and find that stillness and quiet that was so hard to come by in my younger days.
 I can finally work with Patanjali’s definition of asana, which is sitting in meditation.

 Practising wisely gives us a fighting chance of staying limber and agile into old age if we’re lucky enough to get there.
-As the great French singer, Maurice Chevalier said: “Old age isn’t so bad when you consider the alternatives.”
+As the great French singer, Maurice Chevalier said: “Old age isn’t so bad when you consider the alternative.”